jessepav/libgdx-wiki-old/Manual-project-setup.md

 *Note: Java 1.7 currently causes problems with Android.
 Please make sure your project uses Java 1.6* *Note: use of setup-ui is highly recommended if you want to deploy to iOS*

-This page describes how to configure Eclipse to develop and run libgdx applications on both the desktop and Android.
+This page describes how to configure Eclipse to develop and run libGDX applications on both the desktop and Android.

 ## Main project setup ##